Political Science (POSC)

 POSC 3641.
 Latin American Politics.
 (4 Credits)

-An examination of Latin American politics from theoretical and case study perspectives.
-Topics include parties and interest groups, militarization of the state, environmental politics, revolution, development and human rights.
+The objective of this course is to provide a broad overview of the main questions on Latin American politics and society.
+We will explore issues such as inequality, violence, economic development, authoritarianism, race, social movements, and democratic transitions.
+We will further examine issues related to corruption, natural resources, populism, and migration.
+We will analyze the region as a whole, and use country cases to explore each theme.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: ADVD, AMST, ASHS, ASSC, GLBL, INST, IPE, ISLA, LAIN, LALS, LASS, POCP.